A mechanism-first journey through cardiac electrophysiology in ten volumes.

 Start with understanding the mechanism, then go deeper.
 Every topic is written so a medical student can follow along and a fellow can find the detail they need.

-Seven volumes.
-One continuous narrative.
-Each builds on the last — from the resting cell to the ablation catheter.
+Ten volumes.
+64 chapters.
+One continuous narrative, from the resting cell to the implanted device.

 Every concept in this platform follows the same ascending ladder — from molecule to treatment decision.